adubredu/digitinterface/docs/digitinterface/digitinterface.md

 Moves the specified wrist to the specified pose

-:param List{float} pose: The desired pose of the wrist in a python List formatted as
-        [roll pitch yaw x y z]

 #### Arguments

+- `pose` *list* - The desired pose of the wrist in a python List formatted as [roll pitch yaw x y z]

 - `armname` *string* - "left" or "right"